Glorious Revolution: The collapse of James's rule

 On 8 December, Halifax, Nottingham and Godolphin met with William at Hungerford to hear his demands, which included the dismissal of Catholics from public office and funding for his army.
-Many viewed these as a reasonable basis for a settlement but James decided to flee the country, convinced by Melfort and others that his life was threatened – a suggestion generally dismissed by historians.
-William made it clear he would not allow James to be harmed, most Tories wanted him to retain his throne, while the Whigs simply wanted to drive him out of the country by imposing conditions he would refuse.
+Many viewed these as a reasonable basis for a settlement, but James decided to flee the country, convinced his life was threatened.
+This suggestion is generally dismissed by historians, since William made it clear he would not allow his uncle to be harmed.
+Some Tories hoped James could retain his throne but name a Protestant successor, while the Whigs preferred to drive him out of the country by imposing conditions he would refuse.

 The Queen and Prince of Wales left for France on 9 December, James following separately on 10 December.
 Accompanied only by Edward Hales and Ralph Sheldon, he made his way to Faversham in Kent seeking passage to France, first dropping the Great Seal in the River Thames in a last-ditch attempt to prevent Parliament being summoned.
 In London, his flight and rumours of a "Papist" invasion led to riots and destruction of Catholic property, which quickly spread throughout the country.
 To fill the power vacuum, the Earl of Rochester set up a temporary government including members of the Privy Council and City of London authorities, but it took them two days to restore order.

-When news arrived James had been captured in Faversham on 11 December by local fishermen, Lord Ailesbury, one of his personal attendants, was sent to escort him back to London.
+When news arrived, James had been captured in Faversham on 11 December by local fishermen, Lord Ailesbury, one of his personal attendants, was sent to escort him back to London.
 On entering the city on 16 December, he was welcomed by cheering crowds.
 By making it seem that James remained in control, Tory loyalists hoped for a settlement which would leave them in government.
 To create an appearance of normality, he heard Mass and presided over a meeting of the Privy Council.
 James made it clear to the French ambassador Paul Barillon that he still intended to escape to France.
 His few remaining supporters viewed his flight as cowardice, and a failure to ensure law and order criminally negligent.

 Happy to help him into exile, William recommended he relocate to Ham, largely because it was easy to escape from.
 James suggested Rochester instead, allegedly because his personal guard was there, in reality conveniently positioned for a ship to France.
 On 18 December, he left London with a Dutch escort as William entered, cheered by the same crowds who greeted his predecessor two days before.
-On 22 December, Berwick arrived in Rochester with blank passports allowing them to leave England, while his guards were told that if James wanted to leave, "they should not prevent him, but allow him to gently slip through".
-Although Ailesbury and others begged him to stay, he left for France on 23 December.
+William occupied London and now effectively controlled the English government and the country's army, navy, and finances.
+On 22 December, Berwick arrived in Rochester with blank passports allowing them to leave England, while his guards were instructed not to impede his escape.
+Although Ailesbury and others begged him to stay, James left for France on 23 December.